-But in order to work in Malaysia, expat workers need an Employment Pass.
-We’ve put together a helpful guide to explain what the pass is, how to apply for one and everything your company needs to provide for a successful application.
+We’ve compiled a helpful guide to explain the employment pass, how to apply for one and everything your company must provide for a successful application.

-There are two main types of EP permit:
+There are two main types of EP permits in Malaysia:

-To be eligible for these types of EP, applicants must earn a basic minimum monthly salary of RM 10,000 (USD2,500) and have an employment contract that is valid for a minimum of 12 months.
+To be eligible for these types of EP, applicants must earn a basic minimum monthly income of RM 12,000 (USD2,643) and have an employment contract valid for a minimum of 12 months.

-The Expatriate Committee (EC) or relevant authorities in Malaysia, must give approval for an expat to fill a position before the issuance of an Employment Pass can be made by the immigration department
+The Expatriate Committee (EC) or relevant authorities in Malaysia, must approve foreign workers to fill a position before the issuance of an Employment Pass can be made by the immigration department

-In order for the Hiring Company to make an application, expats will need to provide the following:
+For the hiring company to make an application, foreign nationals will need to provide the following:

 The latest version of their Resume